- Student Right to Know and Campus Security Act

 UW-Eau Claire provides information to students and employees about campus security procedures and practices, encourages them to be responsible for their own security and the security of others, and informs them about the prevention of others, and informs them about the prevention of crimes.
 The university conducts in-service programs with students and employees regarding crime prevention, safety, and sexual assault issues.
 It provides written information through the Student Services and Standards Handbook along with the publication “Your Right to Know” on sexual assault, crime statistics from the City of Eau Claire and sexual assaults reported to university officials in the previous year in accordance with UWS Act 177.
 In addition, the University utilizes public forums, the new student orientation program, the campus and local media, annual reports and news releases from the University Police and the Eau Claire Police Department to provide additional information and to address issues of safety and crime awareness.

 UW-Eau Claire cooperates with local police authorities to monitor and record information concerning criminal activity representing a hazard to university students occurring away from the campus.
 Statistics concerning the occurrence of crime on campus during the most recent school year as reported under the Campus Security Act format are reprinted in the tables on this page.
 At UW-Eau Claire, training sessions are provided for faculty and students who make frequent presentations in residence halls to student organizations and in classes to promote an increased awareness of rape, acquaintance rape and other sex offenses.
 Counseling Services and Student Health Service staff members conduct outreach programs with University students, faculty and staff to make individuals aware of resources, treatment, additional sources of referral and follow-up services available to both prevent and deal with sex offenses.
 The Center for Awareness of Sexual Assault (CASA) provides professional advocacy services and a 24-hour crisis hotline maintained by volunteers.
 Victims can request an advocate for them at the hospital and police department as well as through the legal process.
 The office telephone number is 715-836-HELP (715-836-4357) and is located in Old Library 2119.
 CASA (Victim Services Director) provides training to first responders.
-The community–based Bolton Refuge House also provides programs in classes and to students dealing with the issues of relationship violence and sex offenses.
+The community-based Bolton Refuge House also provides programs in classes to students dealing with the issues of relationship violence and sex offenses.

 The University will aggressively prosecute perpetrators who engage in sex offenses, utilizing law enforcement agencies and established University procedures.
 The University of Wisconsin-Eau Claire Student Disciplinary Procedures (University of Wisconsin System - Chapter UWS 17) provides specific authority for the University to discipline students who engage in conduct which constitutes a danger to the personal safety of others.
 Section 17.06(1) authorizes disciplinary action against a student “for intentional conduct which constitutes a serious danger to the personal safety of other members of the University community or guests.”
 Disciplinary sanctions under this provision would include actions affecting the status of the student including probation, suspension or expulsion.
-A full description of these procedures is available on request from the Dean of Students Office and on-line: Blugold Code
+A full description of these procedures is available on request from the Dean of Students Office and on-line: Blugold Student Conduct Code.

 The accuser and the accused are entitled to the same opportunities to have others present during a campus disciplinary proceeding and both the accuser and the accused shall be informed of the outcome of any campus disciplinary proceeding alleging a sexual assault.
 Students are encouraged to notify the University Police (715-836-2222) or the Eau Claire Police Department (9-911 from on-campus phones; 911 from a pay phone or off-campus phones) if they are the victim of any sexual offense.
 Whether or not the student decides to press charges, reporting the event will ensure that evidence is preserved should you decide to press charges later.
 It may also prevent the attacker from victimizing others.
 You may also contact the agencies and individuals listed in the index under Emergency Contacts for assistance if you have been sexually assaulted.
 Additional assistance is available in the Dean of Students Office.
 Assistance could include providing alternate living locations in residence halls, alternate enrollments in courses and academic arrangements, and assistance in obtaining “No-contact” or “Restraining Orders.”